Loscoat

-Geography

 Loscoat was, before 1945, a hamlet belonging to the village of Lambézellec(fr), which is now a large suburb of Brest.
 Part of the former hamlet has now become an industrial area(fr), whereas the rest has become a residential area.

-World War II
+History

-As in all other hamlets around Brest, intense fighting between the American infantry forces and the German Wehrmacht took place in Loscoat during the Battle for Brest.
+As in all other hamlets around Brest, intense fighting between the American infantry forces and the German Wehrmacht took place in Loscoat during the Battle for Brest (7 August – 20 September 1944) of World War II.

-Most notably, Private First Class Ernest Prussman, from the 13th Infantry Regiment, took over his squad on 8 September 1944 during the advance on "Les Coates" [wrong transliteration of Loscoat] in Brittany, and disarmed several Germans, including a machine gun crew.
+Most notably, American soldier Ernest W. Prussman, from the 13th Infantry Regiment, took over his squad on 8 September 1944 during the advance on "Les Coates" (as it appears in his official citation) in Brittany, and disarmed several Germans, including a machine gun crew.
 Shot by a German rifleman, his dying act was to unleash a hand grenade that killed the man who shot him.
-He was awarded a Medal of Honor posthumously.
+Prussman was awarded a Medal of Honor posthumously.